Hyperspectral Machine Vision

 How does Resonon’s machine vision system interface or integrate with factory automation systems?
 What kind of outputs does it provide?

-The RVS software runs a socket server output.
+The Real-time Visions System (RVS) software runs a socket server output.
+The server

-The server broadcasts a highly customizable signal for each object detected by
+broadcasts a customizable data signal for each object detected by the system.
+Data

-the system.
-Data that can be included for each object are encoder stamps, time
+that can be included for each object are encoder stamps, time stamps, pixel

-stamps, pixel coordinates mapped to belt geometry, classification results,
+coordinates mapped to belt geometry, classification results, shape, size, and

 How do I teach a hyperspectral camera to detect good and out-of-spec products?

-How does a Resonon machine vision system handle changes in product shape, texture, color, orientation, etc.?
+How does a Resonon machine vision system handle changes in product shape, texture, color, etc.?

 Resonon’s RVS software can calculate shape statistics